Category Archives: British Royals

 King Charles II in exile, 1653; Credit – Wikipedia

 In 1658, George was suspected of organizing a plot against Cromwell’s government.
 He was placed under house arrest at York House, his home in London, but escaped and when he was captured, he was imprisoned in the Tower of London until his father-in-law negotiated his release in 1659.
-The conditions of George’s release were a promise not to assist the enemies of the government and a very large security payment from his father-in-law Thomas Fairfax.
+The conditions of George’s release were a promise not to assist the enemies of the government and a large security payment from his father-in-law Thomas Fairfax.

 On September 3, 1658, Oliver Cromwell died.
 His son Richard Cromwell ruled only until April 1659 and there was a real possibility for the restoration of the monarchy.
 On May 1, 1660, Parliament formally invited Charles, as King Charles II, to be the English monarch in what has become known as the Restoration.
-On May 23, 1660, Charles landed at Dover, England and on his 30th birthday, May 29, 1660, King Charles II entered London in a procession with George Villiers, 2nd Duke of Buckingham accompanying the king.
+On May 23, 1660, Charles landed at Dover, England, and on his 30th birthday, May 29, 1660, King Charles II entered London in a procession with George Villiers, 2nd Duke of Buckingham accompanying the king.

 After the restoration of King Charles II, George held several positions including Lord Lieutenant of the West Riding of Yorkshire, Minister of State, and Master of the Horse.
-His endeavor to influence English politics was stymied by the Lord Chancellor Edward Hyde, 1st Earl of Clarendon and in 1667, George took an active part in the overthrow of Hyde.
+His endeavor to influence English politics was stymied by the Lord Chancellor Edward Hyde, 1st Earl of Clarendon, and in 1667 George took an active part in the overthrow of Hyde.
 He then played an important role in the group of five royal advisors that called itself the CABAL, formed from the letters of its members’ names:

 C (Sir Thomas Clifford)